SalatielSauer/SauerWebUI/README.md

 The installation is meant to go alongside the vanilla client, that's why essential folders like packages are not included.

 ## Building
-If you want to build, there is a Visual Studio 2022 project file in `src/vs/` that you can use.
+If you want to build, there is a Visual Studio 2022 project file in `src/vs/`.

+If you can help with a setup to build on Linux, it would be appreciated.

 ## WUI